harshawsharma/cloudtrail-deactivation-remediation/README.md

 ### Additional Considerations

-- Email triggers can be setup at the Cloudwatch event side to notify of this activity.
+- Email triggers can be setup using the Cloudwatch event side to further notify of this activity
-- The code can be expanded to provide SNS notification
+- Alternatively, the code can be also be expanded to provide SNS notifications